RAILROAD

 Compressors and Air Systems

-Turnouts, or switches, could be operated by a variety of methods.
+Turnouts, or switches, can be operated by a variety of methods.
 They can be manually thrown, or they can be remotely activated thru the use of electricity and/or pneumatics.
 When switches are controlled by air, a source of high air pressure is needed.
 You still need sort sort of electrical control, but the power requirement is not as great since the power to move the points is supplied by the air pressure.
 You only need enough voltage and current to control small air valves.

 New 8-31-2005

-Last messed with
+Last messed with 04 Nov 2016